Posted on Sunday, September 22nd, 2019 at 8:11 pm by Williams Hart

-It is unfortunate to hear of what happened at the ITC facility.
-Alas, this is not the first that an industrial fire happens.
+It is great to hear that no one was injured in this accident.
+Alas, there are countless other victims who are not as lucky.
 Fire accidents like this are alarmingly common in the United States.
 Statistics show that in 2017, there were about 1,319,500 fire accidents that occurred in the country, and from that number, 3,400 people died and 14,670 were injured.
 It has also been noted that in terms of gender, more men die and get injured in fires than women, while in terms of race, African American males and American Indian males have the highest death rates per million population.

 Moreover, in 2016, there were three states that had the most number of fire deaths, and these states were California, Texas, and Georgia.